God Bless: History

 In 2007, Yaya Moekito joined the band as a drummer.
 After Albar was imprisoned for drug possession in November 2007 and paroled in July 2008, in mid-2009, God Bless played at the Jakarta Fair and released another album, 36th.
 In late 2009 the band was pictured on the cover of Rolling Stone Indonesia.
 The following year, the band went on a cross-country tour, playing in nine cities and accompanied by Nidji, Gigi, Andra and The BackBone, and Naif.
 The band also played in the 2010 Djakarta Artmosphere festival.

 On 14 June 2011, God Bless performed at the Hard Rock Cafe with Jibriel to celebrate founder's day; the latter group consists of two of Albar's sons, one of Jockie's, one of Antono's, and Albar's nephew Bagoes.
 In July, the band played at the Hard Rock Cafe Jakarta to celebrate its 40th anniversary.
 The following month, from 22 to 24 July 2011, the band performed at the InterMusic Java Rockin' Land alongside The Cranberries and Neon Trees.
 On 20 October 2011 Jockie posted on his Facebook wall that he was upset that the band continued to play songs written by him without paying royalties.

 Themes

 Tertiani Z.B.
 Simanjuntak, writing for The Jakarta Post, notes that God Bless often advocated the rights of the poor and working classes.

 Accolades

-In a 2009 issue, Rolling Stone Indonesia ranked two of God Bless' songs as being among the 150 best Indonesian songs of all time: "Kehidupan" ("Life"), was ranked 8th, while "Rumah Kita" ("Our Home") was ranked 22nd.
+In a 2009 issue of Rolling Stone Indonesia, two of God Bless' songs were ranked as being among the 150 best Indonesian songs of all time: "Kehidupan" ("Life"), was ranked 8th, while "Rumah Kita" ("Our Home") was ranked 22nd.

-In August 2011 Kompas reported that Mira Lesmana and Riri Riza have spent two years producing a documentary about the band, to be titled Rockumentary.
+In August 2011, Kompas reported that Mira Lesmana and Riri Riza had spent two years producing a documentary about the band, to be titled Rockumentary.